 Our Founders

 Nick Salmon is the founder and president of the Collaborative Learning Network.
 He is a ninth-generation educator focused on educational facility planning, professional development of educators and design support for future-flexible learning environments that cost less to design, build, own, operate and maintain.
-He is the world's first (and perhaps only) furniture whisperer, skilled at coaxing the best performance out of the most unruly furnishings in 40 countries and six continents.
+He is the world’s first self-certified educational furniture whisperer- capable of coaxing the greatest potential out of the unruliest school furnishings.
+His global practice (6 continents, 32 countries, 42 US states) includes c0-facilitating Harvard’s annual Learning Environments For Tomorrow Institute.
+In addition to working with more than 200 schools on more than 40 educational visioning and master planning efforts.